Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 | Mathfu          | 1.33 ns    | 5.71 ns    | 1.19 ns    | Mathfu          | 0.744 ns  | -          | 0.422 ns  |
 | Mango           | 1.51 ns    | 1.00 ns    | 1.23 ns    | Mango           | 0.500 ns  | -          | 0.406 ns  |

-Again as we see Clang is pretty stable and optimizing all libaries to similar code.
+Again as we see Clang is pretty stable and optimizing all libraries to similar code.
 In fact there were only two versions of disassembly:

 ```x86asm
 mov         rax,qword ptr [testData]